 “We deployed the secure email certificates for our end users four months ago and faced difficulty in deployment.
 Although we created a step-by-step guide for end users to download and install their own certificates, a lot of support requests were received to accomplish setup.
-Is it possible to switch to Zero Touch in order to facilitate the Certificate management and installation processes?”
+Is it possible to switch to a no or low touch process in order to facilitate the Certificate management and installation processes?”

 The price of automation is a good investment, less than the expected cost of support calls or the lost productivity for employees manually managing their own S/MIME certificates.
 Or worst of all, employee failure to use certificates and the compliance problems that brings.